tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/android/rewarded-interstitial-en.md

 {:data-title="Retry requests" data-color="green"}

 ### Show Ad
-After Calling the `response` method and getting the `responseId` parameter, the Ad is ready to be shown and you can display it as the following
+After Calling the `response` method and getting the `responseId` parameter, the Ad is ready to be shown, and you can display it as the following

 ```java
 import ir.tapsell.plus.AdShowListener;